Connecting migrant and refugee women through cycling

 Girls on Bikes provides a safe and supportive space for women from diverse backgrounds to come together, meet new people and connect with the Canberra community while learning a new skill to improve their health and wellbeing – cycling!

-The program is held under the auspices of Pedal Power ACT, and run by a team of passionate volunteers, including previous Girls on Bikes participants who have now been trained as cycle instructors.
+The program is run by a team of passionate volunteers, including previous Girls on Bikes participants who have now been trained as cycle instructors.

 Want to get involved?

 Find out how you can volunteer, donate a bike, or enrol as a participantVisit Facebook page

 “Girls on Bikes has taught me to conquer a fear – a fear of falling, obviously!
 I thought I was the only woman out there who didn’t know how to cycle, but I’ve realised there are many of us out there and it’s never too late to learn.”

 It felt like a miracle!

 “This is such a good experience – they take you right from the basics and you’re all in it together.
 When I first started riding, it felt like a miracle.”

 Mum can do it, so anything is possible!